ICE-V-Wireless/ICE-V-Wireless/python/README.md

 # Python Scripts For Firmware V0.3

 This directory contains the host-side Python utility scripts which are used to communicate with the ICE-V Wireless board over USB and WiFi.
+There are currently three different scripts available:
+* send_c3usb.py - communicates with the board over a local USB connection and allows setting WiFi credentials as well as flashing, "instant" loading and miscellaneous housekeeping functions.
+* send_c3sock.py - communicates with the board over WiFi for flashing, "instant" loading and miscellaneous houskeeping.
+Does not allow setting WiFi credentials.
+* icevwprog.py - simplified flashing and "instant" loading but no housekeeping functions.
+Attempts to autodetect both USB and WiFi connections so it can be used as a back-end for other devtools that have limited control over connection details.

 ## Installation